10.9 — Type deduction for functions

 }

-Since the compiler already has to deduce the return type from the return statement, in C++14, the auto keyword was extended to do function return type deduction.
+Since the compiler already has to deduce the return type from the return statement (to ensure that the value can be converted to the function’s declared return type), in C++14, the auto keyword was extended to do function return type deduction.
 This works by using the auto keyword in place of the function’s return type.

 For example: